AMETHYST

 CHEMICAL COMPOUND

 Amethyst is a variety of the mineral quartz and has the same chemical formula as quartz, which is SiO2.
-This means that amethyst is composed of silicon and oxygen, with each silicon atom bonded to four oxygen atoms in a tetrahedral arrangement.
+This means that It is composed of silicon and oxygen, with each silicon atom bonded to four oxygen atoms in a tetrahedral arrangement.

 WHERE TO FIND